Maine Daily Fantasy Sports

 Maine State Facts

 The most northeastern state in the US, Maine is particularly well known for its seafood, providing more lobster to the rest of the country than anywhere else.
 As such, it holds annual Lobster Boat Races in Boothbay Harbor, though making bets on the outcome of the event are not allowed.
 The same goes for the state’s Lobsterman Triathlon, which is instead followed with a Lobsterbake.

 |Sports Team||Maine Red Claws|

 In order to enter one of the two land-based casinos in Maine, players must be at least 21 years of age, with the Oxford Casino stating that “two forms of ID may be required”.
 When it comes to participating in DFS betting, the law created in 2017 allows players over 18 years.
 The Maine Lottery also prohibits sales of tickets to under 18s, though it does state that those younger than 18 may receive tickets as gifts.

 Online Gambling Age:

 Responsible Gambling and Addiction Prevention

 Maine does not have an affiliation with the National Council on Problem Gambling (NCPG), instead offering services through the Substance Abuse and Mental Health Services state agency.
 Here, it runs the Maine Council on Problem Gambling, which offers self exclusion services, as well as Webinars aiming to educate the population on the early warning signs and treatment options for problem gambling.

 Upcoming Regulation and Expected Changes

 There is currently a bill heading for debate that offers options for ways to legalize sports betting in Maine.
-The options include allowing only Native American tribe-run locations to have permissions, while another path would allow the two casinos in the state to add sports betting to their offerings.
+The options concerning gambling in the US include allowing only Native American tribe-run locations to have permissions, while another path would allow the two casinos in the state to add sports betting to their offerings.
 The bills also aim to legalize online and mobile wagers for sports bets.